 The 11 night holiday will be fully escorted throughout and will include flights from the UK, breakfast each morning, three lunches, four dinners, a programme of sightseeing in and around Leipzig as well as four excursions outside of the city including Dresden, Halle, Weimar & Wittenberg.

-You can secure your place now with a Registration Fee of just £250 (refundable until end of December this year).
-Final costs and itinerary will be published later this year (once we know the hopefully final effects of Brexit on the Pound) but we expect them to be around £3300 per person sharing a twin or double room and £3800 for double sole use.
+You can secure your place now with a Registration Fee of just £250 (refundable until January 2020).
+Final costs and itinerary will be published February 2020 (once we know the final effects of Brexit on the Pound) but we expect them to be around £3300 per person sharing a twin or double room and £3800 for double sole use.

 To secure your place please call Stacey Friend on 0800 678 5747 (UK) or 800 213 1104 (US).